mubn/ansible-mail-server/README.md

 ## Requirements

 - Ansible >= 2.7
-- Debian Stretch server with ssh key login
+- Debian Stretch server
+- SSH key to login to the server
+- Public domain resolving to the server

 ## Configuration